spdx/spdx-3-model/model/AI/Properties/hyperparameter.md

 Records a hyperparameter value.

-A hyperparameter is a parameter that is set before the training process begins and is used to control the behavior of the learning algorithm.
-Hyperparameters are not learned from the data, but are instead set by the developer or chosen through a process of trial and error.
-For example, learning rate, batch size, and number of layers.
+Hyperparameters are settings defined before the training process that control the learning algorithm's behavior.
+They differ from model parameters, which are learned from the data during training.
+Developers typically set hyperparameters manually or through a process of hyperparameter tuning (also known as trial and error).

+Examples of hyperparameters include learning rate, batch size, and the number of layers in a neural network.

 ## Metadata

 - name: hyperparameter